Xexr/wisdom/README.md

 - Your time and space are limited.
 Remove, give away, throw out things in your life that dont spark joy any longer in order to make room for those that do. [^first]

+- If you are looking for something in your house, and you finally find it, when you’re done with it, don’t put it back where you found it.
+Put it back where you first looked for it. [^second]

+- Buying tools: Start by buying the absolute cheapest tools you can find.
+Upgrade the ones you use a lot.
+If you wind up using some tool for a job, buy the very best you can afford. [^second]

 ### Learning

 - The biggest lie we tell ourselves is “I dont need to write this down because I will remember it.” [^first]